604adrian/BullSniffer/README.md

 At first glance, the captions in these screenshots might not seem immediately connected to the BS levels being detected by the Bull Sniffer's sensors.
 But recall that these captions are meant to express the *qualitative* side of BS: it expresses how the BS *feels*.
 For instance, in the picture of the monkey the high BS rating tracks the amount of BS the monkey sees in modern society (or the modern meat industry in particular).
 And in the third photo, the relatively low BS rating tracks the man's relative certainty about his feelings.
 He is 73% percent sure that he *does* in fact love you (with the remaining 27% is being picked up by the BS detector).
 With some practice and a little patience, one will start to understand the relationship between the quantitive and the qualitiative side of BS (i.e. the relationship that exists between the percentage points and the captions).

-For those interested, more screen-caps or promotional photos can be seen on the App Store or, failing that, in the [AppStoreAssets](./AppStoreAssets/) folder.
+For those interested, screen-caps or promotional photos for your particular Apple device can be found on the App store.
+All screen-caps or promotional photos are stored in the [AppStoreAssets](./AppStoreAssets/) folder.

 ### Legal disclaimers
 * 💩 This app does not ***literally*** detect BS